IBM/protect-webapp-using-runtime-container-security/README.md

 kubectl apply -f deployment.yaml
 ```

 > Note: The provided deploy configuration uses 32425 port for service.
-If this port is not available or you want to use different port, please modify it in the  deployment.yaml and then run.
+If this port is not available or you want to use a different port, please modify it in the  deployment.yaml and then run.

 Access the application at `http://<public-ip-of-cluster>:32425/`.